Several methods can help increase fetal heart rate in early pregnancy, including hydration, nutrition, and gentle exercise.

 Lifestyle choices beyond diet significantly influence fetal heart rates during early pregnancy.
 Factors such as stress management techniques, physical activity levels, and substance use (like alcohol) play critical roles in determining overall health outcomes for both mother and baby.

 Avoiding alcohol altogether is recommended for those seeking optimal outcomes for their babies’ health.
-Similarly, engaging in regular gentle exercises while prioritizing mental wellness through relaxation techniques can further foster healthier developments throughout this transformative journey into motherhood!
+Similarly, engaging in regular gentle exercises while prioritising mental wellness through relaxation techniques can further foster healthier developments throughout this transformative journey into motherhood!

 Conclusion – How To Increase Fetal Heart Rate In Early Pregnancy?